softwarefactory-project/www.softwarefactory-project.io/website/content/blog-berlin-summit-report.rst

 ----------------
-At the second day's keynotes, Monty Taylor presented Zuul's project update[4] and I was pleasantly surprised that two of the four new features were based on my sole contributions: the React web interface and the Kubernetes driver.
+At the second day's keynotes, Monty Taylor presented Zuul's project update[4] and I was pleasantly surprised that two of the four new features were based on Software Factory contributions: the React web interface and the Kubernetes driver.
 Then Tobias Henkel gave a great presentation[5] on the CI needs of BMW automotive software development and how they leverage Zuul to accelerate and ensure a high quality standard.
-Besides the compute resource scalling, for Tobias, the key feature of Zuul is the project gating system which enables scalling development team.
+Besides the compute resource scaling, for Tobias, the key feature of Zuul is the project gating system which enables scaling development team.

 [4]: https://www.youtube.com/watch?v=pqlTUZnS3Wg